Creating Components in Ecopages

 CSS in Ecopages Components

-In Ecopages, CSS for components is typically defined in separate files and loaded through the component's config.
+In Ecopages, CSS for components is typically defined in separate files and loaded through the component's dependencies.

 Here's how it works: